CS5008Fall2025/c-practice-maggiesomiakiraneu/Report.md

     ```
     Later in the code we only `free(arr)` but not expected.
 Why is this?
 What is the difference in where they are stored in memory?

+   `free(arr)` points to memory, and that memory won't be cleaned up automatically.
+The expected is just a regular local variable that it
+   gets cleaned up automatically.

 3. What is the difference between the heap and stack when related to memory allocation and management?

 4. Take the following code:
    ```c